chanulee/cote/visionOscDatapoints/README.md

 # visionOSC data structure
-Datapoint map for LingDong's visionOSC [go to repo](https://github.com/LingDong-/VisionOSC), made by Chanwoo Lee at Imperial College London in Octover 2023.
+Datapoint map for LingDong's visionOSC [go to repo](https://github.com/LingDong-/VisionOSC).
 ## TLDR
 - Check out the .csv file for the datapoint map
 - 232 inputs for one face, 461 inputs for two faces